OlehOryshchuk/IT-company-task-manager/README.md

 ![DB-structure diagram](/static/assets/img/db-diagram.png)
 [DB-structure diagram](/static/assets/img/db-diagram.png)
 ## Demo

-Superuser (or create another one by yourself):
+Superuser (or create another one by yourself: `python manage.py createsuperuser`):
-- Name: 'admin'
+- Name: Admin
-- Password: 'P@ssw023'
+- Password: P@ssw023!

 You need to create your `.env` file and register your variables in it.
 After that, everything will work.
-For an example, see the file `.env_sample`
+For an example, see the file `.env_example`

 Home page:
 ![home page](static/assets/img/home_pag.png)